*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-Rummikub was invented by Ephraim Hertzman who was known to have made the first sets with his family in the backyard of his home.
+Rummikub was invented by Ephraim Hertzano who was known to have made the first sets with his family in the backyard of his home.
 With time, Rummikub was licensed in other countries, and it became Israel’s game that sold the best via export.

 In the year 1977, the game became a bestseller in the United States of America.
 Although very few people actually know this, back in the 1970’s Rummikub was actually called Rummikid.

 Now that you know you can play Rummikub with 5, 6 (or more) players, you can go and enjoy this amazing game with more of your family and friends!
 Because the rules really do not change when you play with 5-8 players by adding a second game to the mix, many people are able to enjoy the game and have all of their family play at one time!

 If you need to buy your second Rummikub game to add to your first game, this is the best place to get one.